meltano/academy/setup/windows.md

 2. **Docker** - to run containerized apps and create your own.
 3. **Git** - a version control platform used to store and manage code.
 4. **GitHub Desktop** - a friendly GUI which works with Git and GitHub.com.
-5. **Python** - a software language useful for developing new programs and scripts, and also used for its popular package manager `pip`, which allows users to install Python programs written by others.
+5. **Python** - a software language useful for developing new programs and scripts, and also used for its package managers `pip` and `pipx`, which allows even non-developers to install Python programs written by others.
-6. **Terraform** - the leading cross-platform solution for automating Infrastructure as Code (IaC).
-7. **VS Code** - a robust, fast, and lightweight development environment (IDE).
+6. **VS Code** - a robust, fast, and lightweight development environment (IDE).

 ## Installing Chocolatey and Core Tools